Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 Early Onset Snoring

 For most women, snoring does not become a huge issue until they are in their second or third trimester.
-For almost 8% of women, however, they begin to snore earlier in their pregnancy (8).
-This is often associated with a higher BMI, which can predispose a pregnant woman for future pregnancy complications.
+However, for almost 8% of women, they begin to snore earlier in their pregnancy.8Sarberg, M., Svanborg, E., Wiréhn, A. B., & Josefsson, A. (2014).
+Snoring during pregnancy and its relation to sleepiness and pregnancy outcome-a prospective study.
+BMC pregnancy and childbirth, 14(1), 15.
+This is often associated with a higher BMI, which can predispose a pregnant woman to future pregnancy complications.
+However, the good news is that snoring is not related to weight gain in pregnancy.
 If you begin to snore during your first trimester, you should talk to your doctor about your risk factors.

 Safe Ways to Stop Snoring

 If you are among the many pregnant women who snore but are otherwise healthy, you’re probably desperate for a good trip to dreamland right about now.
-Hey, I get it; when you’re a snoring, pregnant woman, sleep doesn’t exactly feel restful, so try these tips.
+When you’re a snoring, pregnant woman, sleep doesn’t exactly feel restful, so try these tips.

 - Sleep on your left side: this position allows for improved circulation throughout your body and keeps some weight off of your diaphragm, which will hopefully lead to less snoring in pregnancy.